LoRa Basics™ Modems: Walk-through

 The LR1110 chip can be converted from a transceiver to a LoRa Basics Modem-E and back by using this tool.

-The host microcontroller unit (MCU) uses SPI to communicate with the LR1110.
+The host microcontroller unit (MCU) uses SPI to communicate with the LR1110 chip.

-Developers can choose to use Semtech’s LoRa Cloud Device Join server to securely manage connections without exposing the AppKey (if the LoRaWAN network server is compatible), or can export the AppKey to use the modem with a different server.
+Developers can choose to use Semtech’s LoRa Cloud Join Server to securely manage connections without exposing the AppKey (if the LoRaWAN network server is compatible), or can export the AppKey to use the modem with a different server.

 Wi-Fi and GNSS Solvers¶

-The LoRa Cloud Device & Application Services server provides Wi-Fi and GNSS solvers.
+The LoRa Cloud Modem & Geolocation Services server provides Wi-Fi and GNSS solvers.
 These services will answer to a GNSS NAV message or a Wi-Fi scan from the LR1110 with a geolocation position.

 As GNSS NAV messages and the size of Wi-Fi scan results may vary, and may be greater than the maximum LoRaWAN payload size, we recommend that you use the streaming feature.
-When you use this feature, the modem will take care of fragmentation and add forward error correction data, so that the LoRa Cloud Device & Application Services server will be able to reconstruct the stream, even if some uplinks are lost.
+When you use this feature, the modem will take care of fragmentation and add forward error correction data, so that the LoRa Cloud Modem & Geolocation server will be able to reconstruct the stream, even if some uplinks are lost.

 LoRa Basics™ Modem-E Evaluation Kit¶

 The LoRa Basics™ Modem-E Evaluation Kit (the “Kit”) is built with the LoRa Edge™ LR1110 chip.
-This application is compatible with Semtech’s LoRa Cloud Device & Application Services and the LoRa Cloud Geolocation Service.
+This application is compatible with Semtech’s LoRa Cloud Modem & Geolocation Services.